Video: Work with boards

 To create a board:

-- Navigate to the Boards tool, click the Select or search board box and select New board.
+- Navigate to the Boards tool and click the Add board icon.

-- Type the desired name of the new board and click Add to create it.
+- In the Add Board window, enter a name for the new board and click Add.

 Click any of the plus icons below the activity name (or swim lane title) to create a new card in the appropriate status column.